-The timing of accrual and incurral of variable remuneration is based on the payment basis.
-This means that these amounts will only be included in the income of the employee (and be taken into account for employees' tax purposes), and will only be deductible expenditure incurred by the employer on the date of the actual payment.
+The timing of accrual and incurral of variable remuneration is based on when it is paid.
+These amounts will thus only be included in the income of the employee (and constitute remuneration for employees' tax purposes), and will only be deductible expenditure for the employer on the date that they are actually paid.